Pszczyna Castle: Interior

 The Royal Apartments, also referred to as the Apartamenty Cesarskie, are the rooms in which the rulers of the principality and the German Kaiser resided.
 They have been fully recreated with an all of the original furnishings intact.

 When ascending the Grand Staircase, designed by Destailleur, the apartments of Princess Mary Theresa Olivia Cornwallis-West von Pless are reached.
-The princess, called Daisy, lived there from 1891, when she married Prince Hans Heinrich XV and left her native England, until her death in 1943.
+The princess, called Daisy, lived there from 1891, when she married Prince Hans Heinrich XV and left her native England, until her divorce in 1922.
 The rooms are decorated with pictures of the princess and hunting trophies of her husband and the German Emperor.

 The highlight of the palace is its eclectic Chamber of Mirrors.
 An Art Nouveau dining hall and the smaller rooms are another place of interest.